oasis-tcs/openc2-jadn/jadn-v2.0.md

 ```

 An untagged Choice with a single field can be used to define an alias for FieldType.
-The *combine* option has no effect when there is only one field.
+The `combine` option has no effect when there is only one field.

 #### 4.2.3.4 Field Options

-The FieldOptions applicable to Union types are:
+The FieldOptions applicable to Union types are shown in Table 4-9:

+###### Table 4-9: Union Field Options

 | ID   | Chr | Type    | Name  | Description                                                |
 |------|:---:|---------|-------|------------------------------------------------------------|